E(n)-equivariant Graph Neural Cellular Automata: Discussion

-\paragraph{Broader Impact} The possible implications of our work are evident when considering that distributed and self-organizing systems are ubiquitous both in nature (e.g. collective motion, swarming) and technology (e.g. a cyber-physical system operating locally).
-Furthermore, isometries are very common in dynamical systems (e.g.\ swarming \citep{reynolds1987flocks}, particle simulations \citep{kipf2018neural}) and in many practical applications (e.g.\ point cloud processing, 3D molecular structures \citep{ramakrishnan2014quantum}).
-Our framework and its inductive biases are particularly useful in all these scenarios, since they allow to learn and discover—rather than hand-design—the transition rules underlying these systems, while accounting for symmetries.
+\paragraph{Broader scope} The possible implications of our work are evident when considering that distributed and self-organizing systems are ubiquitous both in nature and technology \citep{collinet2021programmed}.
+Furthermore, isometries are very common in dynamical systems (e.g.\ swarming \citep{reynolds1987flocks}, particle simulations \citep{kipf2018neural}), active matter \citep{cichos2020machine}, and in many practical applications (e.g.\ point cloud processing, 3D molecular structures \citep{ramakrishnan2014quantum}).
+Our model and its inductive biases are particularly useful in all these scenarios, since they allow to learn and discover---rather than hand-design---the transition rules underlying these systems, while accounting for symmetries.

 Notably, one of the most remarkable demonstrations of self-organisation can be found in swarm robotics and active matter modeling \citep{brambilla2013swarm, vicsek1995novel}.
-Nowadays, we can program tiny robots to locally interact and form a given (\En-invariant) pattern, as demonstrated by work such as Mergeable Nervous Systems \citep{mathews2017mergeable} and Kilobots \citep{rubenstein2012kilobot}.
+Nowadays, we can program tiny robots to locally interact and form a given pattern, as Mergeable Nervous Systems \citep{mathews2017mergeable} and Kilobots \citep{rubenstein2012kilobot} demonstrated.
 To the best of our knowledge, such programs are currently designed by humans.
-We hope our work could encourage a line of research in which GNNs further unlock the power of GCAs to implement a desired behavior through differentiable, distributed and emergent computation.
+Our work can enable a line of research in which GNNs further unlock the power of GCAs to implement a desired behavior through differentiable, distributed and emergent computation.

+\paragraph{Limitations \& Future Work} Training \models is not easy: We faced problems such as exploding gradients, which we mitigated using weight decay and gradient clipping.
+Furthermore, the 1-to-1 correspondence between initial and target nodes does \textbf{not} make Equations \ref{eq:inv_loss} and \ref{eq:bce} node-permutation invariant, and this represents a sub-optimal design choice as it leads to abrupt dynamics especially in the first time steps.
+In future work, we aim to drop this correspondence by adopting ideas from Optimal-Transport \citep{peyre2017computational, alvarez2019towards}.
+Furthermore, we plan to use more expressive GNNs \citep{joshi2023on, thomas2018tensor, batatia2022mace, fuchs2020se}, and scale to even bigger graphs using structured seeds \citep{mordvintsev2022growing}.